HengerLi/SPT-MTD/README.md

 ## Usage
 ### Dataset:
-We conducted numerical simulations using the real data from the National Vulnerability Database (NVD), which are stored at input.txt.
+We conducted numerical simulations using the real data from the National Vulnerability Database (NVD), which is stored at input.txt.
 For more details, please visit: https://nvd.nist.gov/

 ### Reproduce experiments:
 python ./VI_MTD/MTD_VI.py